1 9 6 4 – 1 9 6 5 (USA)

 George lives in Apartment 104 and is the only one who is aware of the viewing audience.
 He speaks directly to them, relates monologues and sings whenever the occasion allows (much as he did on The George Burns and Gracie Allen Show).

-George practices singing five or six hours a day.
+George practices singing five or six hours a day – just in case vaudeville ever made a comeback.
 He was originally just a tenant in the complex and had to buy the building in order to sing: “I have it in the tenants’ leases that they cannot evict the landlord”.

 “Having Wendy help you”, George says, “is like being lost in the desert for four days and then having someone give you a glass of sand”.